GJasonAnderson/fps-leader/docs/index.md

 Our fall leader training will be held this Saturday 8/4 from 8:30 AM to 1:30 PM at our Pellissippi Campus.
 Light breakfast, lunch, and childcare will be provided for those that registered in advance.

 # Next Wednesday 8/8/2018 - FPS Baptism Night!
 This is when we baptize students that cannot do so at a weekend FP service.
-If you have a student that wants to be baptized next Wednesday and you have counseled them & have parental permission, email TaylorH@faithpromise.org so we can help them take this public step of obedience to God and his Word!
+If you have a student that wants to be baptized next Wednesday and you have counseled them & have parental permission, [email Taylor Henry](mailto:taylorh@faithpromise.org) so we can help them take this public step of obedience to God and his Word!

 # The Bash 8/22/2018
 Save this date for our annual back-to-school party - more details to be announced.
 This is a great event for students to invite guests to!